William-148/lynxDB/README.md

 ## **LynxDB - In-Memory Database for Fast Testing**

-`LynxDB` is a lightweight, in-memory database designed specifically for fast testing in applications built with JavaScript or TypeScript.
-It is ideal for developers who need a quick and efficient database solution for testing complex data models without the overhead of configuring and maintaining full-fledged relational databases.
+`LynxDB` is a lightweight, in-memory database designed specifically for fast testing in applications.
+Although it can be used with both JavaScript and TypeScript, it is recommended to use it with TypeScript to fully leverage its typing features.
+Its primary focus is to support tool testing and experimentation with various technologies, providing an easy-to-configure and quick-to-prepare database solution for in-memory data testing without the complexity of managing full-fledged relational databases.

 ### Key Features:
 - **In-Memory Storage**: All data is stored in memory, offering extremely fast read and write operations, perfect for testing scenarios.